ColinShaw/deep-recycle/README.md

 will be sampling blobs out of them.
 Since this is annoying, there are some images in `/data/trash/` that are already cropped.

+We will talk later about how we will somewhat efficiently utilize this training data.

+## Model

+Next problem is the model.
+We want to be able to leverage existing networks so far as the activations as a function of features are concerned.
+What we need is to be able to tailor the result to our segmentation, which means we want a hierarchy of feature identifications essentially summed and thresholded to compare against our segmentation label.

+There are a few common approaches for this, all of which...